pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 \end{aligned}
 $$

-Note that the learnable query vector in Luong attention is the same for the entire corpus, whereas in max-attention each sentence has a unique locally-informed query.
-Previous literature extensively uses max-pooling to capture the prominent tokens (or objects) in a sentence (or image).
+Note that the learnable query vector in Luong attention is the same for the entire corpus, whereas in max-attention each sentence has a unique locally-informed query, which we hypothesize helps capture inter-word dependencies better.
+[Previous](http://yann.lecun.com/exdb/publis/pdf/boureau-cvpr-10.pdf) [literature](https://www.aclweb.org/anthology/D17-1070/) extensively uses max-pooling to capture the prominent tokens (or objects) in a sentence (or image).
 Hence, using max-pooled representation as a query for attention allows for a second round of aggregation among important hidden representations.

 Now we present comparisons between pooled and non-pooled BiLSTMs across various axes: their **Gradient Propagation** and **Positional Biases**.